boalang/study-template/README.md

 A template for setting up an empirical study utilizing the Boa infrastructure.

 Note that a username/password to the Boa website and API are required.
+You can request one here: https://boa.cs.iastate.edu/request/

 Once you have an API login, edit the file `boa-credentials.txt` and enter your username on the first line, then save and close the file.
 We recommend also setting your password in your OS keyring, so you are not prompted to enter it each time a download triggers.
 To do this, first install the keyring Python